zexianchoo/slowedwithreverb/README.md

      - ffmpeg on PATH or in local directory with some edits to code
      - constants.py
        - Change the reverb / slowed settings as you wish!
+There will be a one-time (hopefully) manual sign-in at the beginning for Google's authentication.

+3. Change the settings in constants.py as you wish!